Waterberg Wild Dogs

 One of the last, natural free-roaming populations left in South Africa.

-The only known breeding pack is currently ranging between Vaalwater and Lephalale, near the R33.
-The pack utilises 50,000ha over 40 different private game farms, hunting and breeding farms, livestock farms, and private nature reserves.
-WWDI monitors the pack's movements and has established an early-warning mechanism to notify landowners when the pack is near their property, allowing them to take proactive steps to mitigate conflict and keep the pack safe.
+The largest pack, the TOOG Area Pack, is currently ranging between Vaalwater and Lephalale, near the R33.
+The pack utilises 65,000Ha over 55 different private game farms, hunting and breeding farms, livestock farms, and private nature reserves.
+The WWDI monitors the pack's movements and has established an early-warning mechanism to notify landowners when the pack is near their property, allowing them to take proactive steps to mitigate conflict and keep the pack safe.

 As the only adult female in the pack, she is a strong and courageous mother.
 She has successfully raised two litters of pups and survived in the mountainous bushveld with an old, severe injury to her front leg that inhibits her movements.
 She plays a very important role in pack stability.